 A Pharmacy Degree is Highly Versatile

-Upon graduation from a PharmD program, your doctorate of pharmacy degree can open many doors, both traditional and non-traditional.
-The advantage that the pharmacy degree has over many other advanced health science degrees is that it can lead to career fluidity.
+Upon graduation from a PharmD program, your doctorate of pharmacy degree can open many traditional and non-traditional doors.
+The advantage of the pharmacy degree over many other advanced health science degrees is that it can lead to career fluidity.

 It’s far easier, however, for a critical care pharmacist to transition into informatics pharmacy or for a pharmacist working in an adult hospital to transition to working in a pediatric setting.
-Certainly the learning curve can be steep, but the opportunity is there.
-This variety and versatility is especially important in today’s employment climate where it’s common and professionally accepted for employees to change roles much more frequently than previous generations.
+Certainly, the learning curve can be steep, but there is opportunity.
+This variety and versatility are especially important in today’s employment climate, where it’s common and professionally accepted for employees to change roles much more frequently than previous generations.

 Upon completion of a PharmD program, many students will pursue the practice of pharmacy.
 The profession of pharmacy is what the PharmD program prepares the student for.
 To practice as a pharmacist, you need state licensure.
 A pharmacy degree isn’t enough.
-You will be required to pass the NAPLEX, the North American Pharmacist Licensure Exam as well as the MJPE, the Multistate Pharmacy Jurisprudence Examination.
+You will be required to pass the NAPLEX, the North American Pharmacist Licensure Exam, the MJPE, and the Multistate Pharmacy Jurisprudence Examination.

-Some states have other specific exams or requirements such as demonstrating additional competency in compounding medications, for instance.
-Once you are licensed as a pharmacist in a state, you may practice pharmacy for an employer in that state.
+Some states have other specific exams or requirements, such as demonstrating additional competency in compounding medications.
+Once licensed as a pharmacist in a state, you may practice pharmacy for an employer.
 Many pharmacists have licenses in multiple states.
-Some states offer reciprocity, meaning a pharmacist can easily transfer a pharmacist license from one state to another.
-A practicing pharmacist works in 2 main settings, the community and the hospital.
+Some states offer reciprocity, meaning a pharmacist can quickly transfer a pharmacist license from one state to another.
+A practicing pharmacist works in 2 main settings: the community and the hospital.

 Common Workplaces for PharmD Graduates